waferbaby/dimples/README.md

 Key | Default | Description
 ----|---------|-------------
 `paginated_posts` | true | If we should build out paginated pages for all posts.
-`archives` | true | If we should build the main paginated archive pages for all posts.
 `year_archives` | true | If we should build paginated year archives.
 `month_archives` | true | If we should build paginated month archives.
 `day_archives` | true | If we should build paginated day archives.